MakerSpaceLeiden/AccesSystem/lib-arduino/ACNode/README.md

 Save this file and close Notepad++

 The following libraries cannot be installed with the Arduino Library manager.
-To install these libraries:

-Open each of the following urls&#39;s in a webbrowser, click in the window shown on the **Clone or download** button and then on the **Download ZIP** button, save the ZIP file in a directory of your own choice.
+To install these libraries manually - open each of the following urls&#39;s in a webbrowser, click in the window shown on the **Clone or download** button and then on the **Download ZIP** button, save the ZIP file in a directory of your own choice.
 Copy the content of all these ZIP files to the Windows directory **Documenten\Arduino\libraries**.

 [**https://github.com/dirkx/OptocouplerDebouncer**](https://github.com/dirkx/OptocouplerDebouncer)